 - Attend weekly lab meetings.
 There will be weekly lab meetings throughout the semester.
 During these meetings you will be introduced to new research ideas and be expected to update the lab on the progress of your ongoing project.
-Issues relevant to your career such as the graduate school application process and topics covering the technological demands of the field will also be addressed.
-It is expected that lab members attend EVERY meeting. - Enter/code data.
+Issues relevant to the careers of both undergraduate students (e.g., graduate school preparation) and graduate students (e.g., professional development) will be discussed, as well as topics covering the technological and methodological demands of the field.
+It is expected that lab members attend EVERY meeting. - Help Design/Implement Studies.
+Every study starts with an idea, but it must eventually be polished into a workable study.
+Students will contribute to this process by doing pilot testing, developing stimuli, creating IRB protocols, designing surveys, creating Medialab programs, and so on (note that the specific task will depend upon the nature of the project and a student's role in the project) - Enter/code data.
 An important step in the research process is the entering and coding of data.
 Basically, research participants will provide us with their thoughts, feelings, and behavior.
 Afterwards, we need to translate this information into numbers for data analysis.
 Thus, data entry/coding help us make the transition from a heap of raw data collected in our research rooms to the condensed findings that we report to other researchers at conferences and in research articles.
 This step requires great care and vigilance.
 This is the "not-so-glamorous" step in the research process-but-it is also one of the most critical.
 At some point in the semester, everyone in the lab (including Dr. Rose) will be involved in data entry and data coding. - Collaborate with others.
 One nice aspect of being in a research lab is that it offers an opportunity to connect with like-minded others in Psychology (others who are interested in graduate school, research, etc.).
-This interaction occurs in lab meetings and during data coding.
-This is a time to let your geeky-psychology side out in the open! - Collect data.
-Data collection is the most important responsibility of being a practicum student.
+This interaction occurs in lab meetings, during data coding, and at other times throughout the semester.

+- Collect data.
+Data collection is a vital responsibility of every practicum students (undergraduate and graduate).
 If data is not collected correctly, the research project dies there.
 It is important to remember that the success or failure of our research projects will have a significant impact on the professional lives for all people in the lab (faculty, graduate students, undergrads).
 As such, we rely heavily on you in the data collection stage of the research process and we always appreciate your efforts.
-Data collection can involve: - o Being an experimenter (in charge of a research session involving subjects) - o Playing the role of a confederate (someone who pretends to be another subject)
+Data collection can involve: - Being an experimenter (in charge of a research session involving subjects)

-As an experimenter (or confederate), it is imperative that your study be ready to go when participants arrive.
+• Playing the role of a confederate (someone who pretends to be another subject) As an experimenter (or confederate), it is imperative that your study be ready to go when participants arrive.
 To ensure that everything is set up before the study start time, please arrive early so that you have time to set up the study and prepare the necessary materials.
 Also, when running studies, keep an eye out for problems and be pro-active in finding solutions.
 Finally, experimenters are expected to dress professionally when running participants.